waiwera/waiwera/doc/user/setup_eos.rst

 This is the simplest equation of state module, simulating the behaviour of isothermal, single-phase liquid water.
 There is only one primary thermodynamic variable: pressure.

 The temperature of the simulation can be specified in the Waiwera JSON input file via the **eos.temperature** value.
-This is a number value, specifying the temperature in degrees Celcius (:math:`^{\circ}`\ C).
+This is a number value, specifying the temperature in degrees Celsius (:math:`^{\circ}`\ C).
 Note that this value is not needed (and will be ignored) if specified for other, non-isothermal EOS modules.

 For example: